Frank Gifford: NFL career

-Gifford spent his entire NFL career with the New York Giants, beginning in 1952, playing both offense and defense.
+Gifford spent his entire National Football League (NFL) career with the New York Giants, beginning in 1952, playing both offense and defense.
 He made eight Pro Bowl appearances and had five trips to the NFL Championship Game.
 Gifford's best season may have been 1956, when he won the league's Most Valuable Player Award and led the Giants to the NFL title over the Chicago Bears.

-He lost 18 months in the prime of his career when he was tackled by Philadelphia Eagles linebacker Chuck Bednarik in what is widely considered the hardest defensive hit, or one of the hardest, in the history of the National Football League and is often referred to simply as The Hit.
-During a November 20, 1960 game against the Philadelphia Eagles, he was knocked out by Bednarik on a passing play, suffering a severe head injury that led him to retire from football in 1961.
-However, Gifford returned to the Giants in 1962, changing positions from running back to flanker (now a type of "wide receiver").
+He lost 18 months in the prime of his career when he was tackled by Philadelphia Eagles linebacker Chuck Bednarik, in what is widely considered the hardest defensive hit, or one of the hardest, in the history of the NFL and is often referred to simply as The Hit.
+During a 1960 season game against the Eagles, he was knocked out by Bednarik on a passing play, suffering a severe concussion that led him to retire from football in 1961.
+However, Gifford returned to the Giants in 1962, changing positions from halfback to flanker.

-His Pro Bowl selections came at three positions — defensive back, running back, and flanker.
+His Pro Bowl selections came at three positions, safety, halfback, and flanker.
 He permanently retired following the 1964 season.

 During his 12 seasons with the Giants (136 regular-season games) Gifford had 3,609 rushing yards and 34 touchdowns in 840 carries; he also had 367 receptions for 5,434 yards and 43 touchdowns.
 Gifford completed 29 of the 63 passes he threw for 823 yards and 14 touchdowns with 6 interceptions.
 The 14 touchdowns is the most among any non-quarterback in NFL history; the 6 interceptions is tied with Walter Payton for most thrown by a non-quarterback.

 Gifford was inducted into the Pro Football Hall of Fame on July 30, 1977.

-After his death, an autopsy on his brain revealed that he lived with Chronic Traumatic Encephalopathy (CTE), a disease closely related to repeated head trauma.
+After his death, an autopsy on his brain revealed that he lived with chronic traumatic encephalopathy (CTE), a disease closely related to repeated head trauma.
 As of September 18, 2015, 87 out of 91 former NFL players tested had been diagnosed with the disease.